-This article addresses an issue where macOS 12 and lower users may be unable to sign in to public or guest Wi-Fi Hotspots using a captive portal (such as those in hotels or cafes) while using the Sophos Home software.
+This article addresses an issue where macOS users with Sophos Home installed may, intermittently, be unable to sign in to public or guest Wi-Fi Hotspots using a captive portal, such as those in restaurants, hotels, coffee shops, airports and in-flight Wi-Fi on airplanes.

 This should allow you to connect to the portal.

-Option 2.
-Access the login via page via Safari, by using terminal
+Access the login via page via Safari,using terminal

 - Open Finder.
 Search for and launch Terminal